 Learn more about treatment for excessive wearing down of your teeth

-To find out if you are wearing your teeth and need help to stop, visit Dr. Fondriest as soon as possible.
+Do you want to protect your teeth from the aging process?
+Want to update that aging smile?
+To find out if you are wearing your teeth and need help to stop, visit Dr. Fondriest.
 Aside from providing expert general and restorative dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff, and we proudly serve patients from all surrounding communities.
 To schedule your consultation, call our office today at (847) 234-0517.